Rodrigodd/gameroy/README.md

 ## Test suite

 All test roms used were obtained from [https://github.com/c-sp/gameboy-test-roms/releases/tag/v3.2], but the emulator was only run against the following tests.
-Only

 To run the tests, follow the instructions in [core/tests](core/tests/).